mark-hager/KC211-Income-calculator/README.md

 ### Credits

-Thank you, Hannah Newton at CrCon/KC211 for building the Excel income calculator this project is based off of and for teaching me how the heck to calculate AMI percentages.
+Thank you, Hannah N at CrCon/KC211 for building the Excel income calculator this project is based off of and for teaching me how the heck to calculate AMI percentages.
 You truly are a wizard and I am so glad to have had you as my mentor :mage_woman:.